zyedidia/eget/README.md

   eget [OPTIONS] TARGET

 Application Options:
   -t, --tag=            tagged release to use instead of latest
-      --pre-release    include pre-releases when fetching the latest version --source         download the source code for the target repo instead of a release --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          glob to select files for extraction --all            extract all candidate files
-  -q, --quiet          only print essential output
-  -d, --download-only  stop after downloading the asset (no extraction)
-      --upgrade-only   only download if release is more recent than current version -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional filtering; use ^ for anti-match --sha256         show the SHA-256 hash of the downloaded asset --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information -r, --remove         remove the given file from $EGET_BIN or the current directory -v, --version        show version information
+      --pre-release     include pre-releases when fetching the latest version --source          download the source code for the target repo instead of a release --to=             move to given location after extracting -s, --system=         target system to download for (use "all" for all choices) -f, --file=           glob to select files for extraction --all             extract all candidate files -q, --quiet           only print essential output -d, --download-only   stop after downloading the asset (no extraction) -D  --download-config download all projects defined in the configuration file --upgrade-only    only download if release is more recent than current version -a, --asset=          download a specific asset containing the given string; can be specified multiple times for additional filtering; use ^ for anti-match --sha256          show the SHA-256 hash of the downloaded asset --verify-sha256=  verify the downloaded asset checksum against the one provided --rate            show GitHub API rate limiting information -r, --remove          remove the given file from $EGET_BIN or the current directory -v, --version         show version information
   -h, --help            show this help message
 ```

 # Configuration